 The range of connectors available is wide and varied.
 The designer has an opportunity to be creative in their joint design.
 The nature of one particular connector is not only dependent on load capacity but will also require consideration for fire resistance, aesthetics, cost effectiveness and fabrication/installation process.
-With the benefit of CNC machining there are no boundaries limiting the innovation of an engineer or architect.
 Possibilities include concealed connectors, dovetail timber joints, mortice and tenon joints, bolts, plugged screws, and more.
 Speak to your MASSLAM specialist about options and designing for cost efficiency or DfMA.